AdeptLanguage/AdeptLSP/README.md

 ```

 ## Compiling from Scratch

+You can compile `adeptls` by navigating to the project folder, and then running:

 ```
 make
 ```

-And then the result is `./adeptls`
+(and then the result is `./adeptls`)

+##### Why Makefile?

-Since this LSP relies on C code, a `Makefile` is provided.
+Since this LSP relies on C code for the actual code insight, a `Makefile` is provided.

-It builds both the frontend language server as well as the backend insight server.
+The `Makefile` builds both the frontend language server which handles processing/communication and the backend insight server which performs the code analysis.

-If you only want to build the frontend, you can build it like a normal Adept project using:
+To only rebuild the frontend, you can build it like a normal Adept project using:

 ```
 adept